 Needless to say, you’ll definitely want to make a double batch!

-You also might like this gluten-free zucchini bread!
+You also might like these oat flour muffins!

 Ingredients in Mini Carrot Zucchini Muffins

 A quick glance at the ingredient list will give you an idea of how delicious these healthy muffins are.